 Should my backsplash match my countertop?

 It should coordinate, not necessarily match.
-Pull an undertone from the counter, and let one surface be the star.
+Pull an undertone from the counter, and let one surface be the star while the other supports it.

 What backsplash goes with a busy granite?